Is It Time To Buy Stock? Ultra Clean Holdings (UCTT)

 MARKET CAPITALIZATION AND VALAATION INDICATORS:

 Ultra Clean Holdings (UCTT) is USA based company.
-Currently it has a market worth of $1.07B.
+Currently it has a market worth of $872.21M.
 Using market capitalization to show the size of a company is important because company size is a basic determinant of various characteristics in which investors are interested, including risk.
-P/E ratio is noted at 511.47.
-P/E is a popular valuation ratio of a company’s current share price compared to its per-share earnings (trailing twelve months).
-Forward P/E is standing at 19.42.
+Forward P/E is standing at 9.61.
 Forward P/E is a measure of the price-to-earnings ratio using forecasted earnings for the P/E calculation for the next fiscal year.
-The stock has PEG of 25.57.
-PEG ratio used to determine a stock’s value while taking into account the earnings’ growth.
-P/S ratio of 1.04 reflects the value placed on sales by the market.
-P/B ratio is 2.34.
+P/S ratio of 0.82 reflects the value placed on sales by the market.
+P/B ratio is 1.79.
 P/B is used to compare a stock’s market value to its book value.

 PERFORMANCE WATCH: